 HOW can fiscal policies MiTIGATE inequalitY?

-Marta Rodríguez-Vives And Daniel H. Vedia-Jerez
+Daniel H. Vedia-Jerez &

+Marta Rodríguez-Vives

 Abstract

 How effective are the different fiscal instruments in mitigating inequality?
 Higher levels of market inequality have renewed the debate about whether fiscal policies could smooth the distribution of income.
-To address this question, we use a Panel VAR approach to assess the dynamic effects of growth and fiscal policies on net income inequality (after redistribution) for 23 advanced economies during the period 1990–2015.
+To address this question, we use a Local Projection approach to assess the dynamic effects of growth, fiscal and taxing policies on net income inequality for 23 advanced economies during the period 1990–2018.
 We find that government expenditure is more helpful in mitigating inequality than personal income taxation.
-In particular, transfers in cash seem to be more efficient in reducing inequalities.
-This translates into the particular relevance of pensions particularly for countries that were hit by recession.
-Country-group estimates document no further significant differences, except that the personal income taxation effects on reducing inequality seem to be more significant in economies under recession and highly indebted countries.
-Finally, our results suggest that a high employment protection contribute to reduce income inequality but only in countries with lower inequality and not constrained by high debt.
+In particular, transfers in cash seem to be more efficient in reducing inequalities than in-kind social spending.
+This translates into the particular countries that were hit by recession.
+Country-group estimates document no further significant differences, except that the personal income taxation effects on reducing inequality seem to be more significant in economies under recession.

 JEL codes: O40, O52, D30, E62, C33.

-Keywords: fiscal policy, income inequality, wealth inequality, panel data, economic growth.
+Keywords: fiscal policy, income inequality,, Local Projection, economic growth.

 Draft paper as of 28 May 2019.
 The opinions expressed herein are those of the authors, and do not necessarily reflect the views of the ECB or the Eurosystem.